opencelium/opencelium/docs/gettinginvolved/installation.rst

 	mysql_secure_installation

 .. note::
-	Sometimes setting password doesn't work prperly by mysql_secure_installation Use this command to test your password:
+	Sometimes setting password doesn't work prperly by mysql_secure_installation.
+Use this command to test your password:

 	.. code-block:: sh
 		:linenos: